Timeline of golf history (1851–1945): 1890–1900

 The U.S. Amateur is instituted, with Charles B. Macdonald winning the inaugural event.
 The first U.S. Open is held the following day, with Horace Rawlins winning.

 May 1, 1895 - Brooklawn Country Club in Bridgeport, Connecticut, is founded as a nine-hole course.
 The club operates in the same location today, although the location is now part of Fairfield, Connecticut.
 The course is now 18 holes, redesigned by A.W.
 Tillinghast in 1929.

 July 6, 1895 - Van Cortlandt Park Golf Course opens - the first public golf course in America.

 The pool cue is banned as a putter by the USGA.

 The U.S. Women's Amateur is instituted.
 Mrs. Charles S. Brown (née Lucy N. Barnes) is the first winner.

-Cherokee Golf Course in Louisville, Kenticky, was laid out in Cherokee Park and played.
+Cherokee Golf Course in Louisville, Kentucky, was laid out in Cherokee Park and played.
 Play picked up considerably by 1897 and in 1900 The Committee on Cherokee Park to make the links "safe" to the public was sanctioned.
 A caretaker for the Cherokee Park Greens was hired for $25 per month.
 Cherokee Park is part of the Olmsted Park system.
 Mr Olmsted did not want golf in this park, but the public created, played and the course was ultimately sanctioned and is played today.
 Cherokee GC is one of the oldest municipal and public golf courses in America.